sarahahagen/HW3/README.md

 # HW3

-This submission is for CPSC 332: HW3's Submission.
+This repository is for Gonzaga's CPSC 332 course's HW3 Submission